briandrum/codes.forchagrin.com/_chapters/chapter-529-liquor-control.md

         1. _(A)_ A person may have in the person's possession an opened container of beer or intoxicating liquor at an outdoor location within an outdoor refreshment area created under Ohio R.C.
-[4301.82][ORC Section 4301.82], if the opened container of beer or intoxicating liquor was purchased from an A-1, A-1-A, A- 1c, A-2, A-2f, D class or F class permit holder to which both of the following apply:
+[4301.82][ORC 4301.82], if the opened container of beer or intoxicating liquor was purchased from an A-1, A-1-A, A- 1c, A-2, A-2f, D class or F class permit holder to which both of the following apply: